auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 Note that the audience value (located in the **aud** claim) of the token is set to the client's identifier.
 This means that only this specific client should consume the token.

-You can think of the ID Token as a performance optimization that allows clients to obtain user profile information without making additional requests after the completion fo the authentication process.
+You can think of the ID Token as a performance optimization that allows clients to obtain user profile information without making additional requests after the completion of the authentication process.
 ID Tokens should never be used to obtain direct access to resources or to make authorization decisions.

 **The Access Token**